-For those who prefer customizing their home according to their needs and preferences, a stick-built home is a good choice.
-The traditional stick built home style is constructed with a wooden frame.
+Keep in mind that a stick-built home is a good choice for those who prefer customizing their home (be it the master bedroom, the bathroom design, or the kitchen layout) according to their needs and preferences.
+This type of home style is constructed with a wooden frame.
 It then supports the building materials, usually plywood or lumber.
 And hence the name!
-Such a structure offers a personalized design – be it the master bedroom, the bathroom design, or the kitchen layout.

 So, what is a stick-built home?

-This method entails constructing a new house – piece-by-piece at the intended location – by skilled construction workers.
+This traditional stick built construction method entails building a new house – piece-by-piece at the intended location – by skilled construction workers and custom home builders.
 The construction materials are meticulously put together on-site.
 And, the house floor plan is curated by an architect, a builder, or a real estate designer.
-It’s the perfect plan for homeowners looking for significant customization in terms of both interior and exterior design.
+It’s the perfect plan for homeowners looking for significant customization in terms of both interior and exterior design—giving homeowners the flexibility to design floor plans that fit their unique needs.
+Everything—from the foundation to the framing, walls, and roof—is built on the property using raw materials such as lumber, drywall, and shingles.

 How are stick built homes different from prefab homes?